Scalpel Free Vasectomy FAQ

 Who will I see?

-Is everyone suitable for a vasectomy?
+Is everyone suitable for vasectomy?

 Some situations may require extra discussion before proceeding, such as:

-• Being under 25 years old with no children
+• Under 25 years old

 • Uncertainty about your decision